elastic/integrations/packages/prisma_access/docs/README.md

 ## Overview

-[Palo Alto Prisma Access](https://www.paloaltonetworks.com/sase/access) is a secure access service edge (SASE) platform that enables organizations to provide protected connectivity to their network and applications for branches, retail locations, and remote users.
+[Palo Alto Prisma Access](https://www.paloaltonetworks.com/sase/access) is a Secure Access Service Edge (SASE) platform that enables organizations to provide protected connectivity to their network and applications for branches, retail locations, and remote users.
 It's designed to ensure secure access to the cloud, SaaS, and internet for users, regardless of their location.
 Prisma Access uses a cloud-delivered infrastructure to connect users to applications, delivering both network security and a seamless user experience.

 Use the Palo Alto Prisma Access integration to collect and parse data from the Syslog server.
 Then visualize that data in Kibana.